BouweCeunen/certbot-kubernetes-secrets-aws/README.md

 kubectl apply -f kubernetes/
 ```

+## Environment Variables
 The configmap contains environment variables which can be used to configure Slack notifications and are used for Let's Encrypt certficate requests.
+The EMAIL environment variable is mandatory, the rest are optional.
+If no annotations are set on the ingresses but you would want to use a default elb, you can set the right environment variables so you can just omit these annotations on your ingresses.

 * EMAIL
 * SLACK_WEBHOOK
+* DEAULT_ELB_DNS_NAME
+* DEAULT_ELB_REGION

 ## AWS Policy
 Attach following policy to your EC2 node role in IAM on AWS in order for Route53 entries to be manipulated.